skellis46/finger-pointing-moon/case-for-support.md

 Who might benefit from the research and how might they benefit? (how identified?)

+_What do I do?_

+I work at the boundary between academic research practices, and professional art practices.
+I seek ways of extending research ideas into the professional and wider public communities: to make research relevant to artists and publics.
+The means of doing this are developed with partners and publics.

+_Why do I do it?_

+I do it because otherwise the research has no point or value.
+I'm tired of academic research existing in a tiny bubble of obfuscation and ambition.
+I also do it because I'm convinced that developing our awareness of the body -- and our capacity to sense it in everyday and extraordinary circumstances -- is fundamental to leading a rich and healthy life.
+That our culture's emphasis on cognition -- and the cognitive powers of the brain -- too easily conceives of our bodies as merely being transport systems or containers for our brains.
+We ignore or simply forget that are our body is our primary instrument that makes perception, sensing and thinking possible.

+_Why do I think it works?_

+It works because our bodies make being together possible.
+They make being in relationship possible.
+This work brings philosophical ideas about knowledge and understanding into relationship with the lives of people.

+Identified in consultation and collaboration with project partners during Development components.
+General strategy is to work closely with PP's to identify possible end-users and beneficiaries, and to collaborate with them on public engagement and evaluation strategy.

 - beneficiaries will be artists and audiences (wider public) of project partners
 - identified through close collaboration with project partners